rojuu/online-pong/README.md

 # online-pong
-Online pong made using node.js, express and socket.io
+Online pong made using node.js, express and socket.io.
+You can just use "npm install" to get the dependencies.

-## Dependencies
-You should npm install socket.io and express if you want to use this code